Start9Labs/documentation/README.md

 ### Guide Templates

 We welcome contributions to add a guide to this documentation repository.
-Please follow the templates provided [here](./source/contributing/template) and use proper `rst` style syntax.
+Please reference the template [here](template.rst) and use proper `rst` style syntax.

 All images should be placed in `./source/_static/images` with descriptive labeling.